 U.S. District Court, District of New Hampshire

-Andrew has been named a Recognized Practitioner in Chambers USA: America’s Leading Lawyers for Business 2017 for Corporate/Commercial (New Hampshire).
+Andrew has been recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2022 for Corporate/Commercial (New Hampshire).
+He was also previously recognized by Chambers.
 In 2012 Andrew was recognized as a “New England Rising Star” in Business & Corporate law based on a peer-review survey by Thomson Reuters.

 Andrew is a member of the American, New Hampshire, and Massachusetts bar associations.

-Andrew is a graduate of the 2010 Class of Leadership Seacoast (NH), a program providing existing and future community leaders the opportunity to engage with the people and organizations that shape the New Hampshire Seacoast's economic and social qualities.
+Andrew serves as board advisor for Victoria's Victory Foundation and Connor's Climb Foundation.
+He is a graduate of the 2010 Class of Leadership Seacoast (NH), a program providing existing and future community leaders the opportunity to engage with the people and organizations that shape the New Hampshire Seacoast's economic and social qualities.